relic-da/ArchEnemies/doc/md/arch-fitness.md

 In this system, we will measure following criteria to ensure that architecture continuously meets the standards it is designed for

 **Responsiveness** : System has explicit requirement of responsiveness of its web and app versions (800ms for web and 1.4s for mobile).
 That has to be measured along the time and release.
-System performance KPIs, measuered by system monitoring can deliver this.
+System performance KPIs, measured by system monitoring can deliver this.

 **Fault-tolerance** : System is designed to meet certain criteria in terms of availability and fault-tolerance.
 It is allowed to have maximum 5 minutes per month downtime.